SpikeHD/AmazonMonitor/README.md

 ## minutes_per_check

 The amount of minutes before each check cycle is run.
-A good number is arounc 2 or 3.
+A good number is around 2 or 3.

 ## search_response_ms